What are the implications of the new legislation on Australia’s cyber security space?

 Looking for cyber security talent or want to find out more about the talent landscape in Australia?

-At Huxley, we specialise in placing the best cyber security specialists on the market with our clients.
-If you are looking to hire cyber security experts or looking for an opportunity within the cyber security space, please don’t hesitate to contact us on 02 8251 2102 for a confidential discussion.
-You may also follow Huxley on Linkedin to get in touch with us.
+At Progressive Recruitment, we specialise in placing the best cyber security specialists on the market with our clients.
+If you are looking to hire cyber security experts or looking for an opportunity within the cyber security space, please don’t hesitate to contact us at +61 2 9285 1000 for a confidential discussion.